 Silvia Monfort

-She obtained her baccalauréat at age 14 with special permission.
-Her father had intended for her to pursue a job at Gobelin manufactory, but instead she took theatre classes with Jean Hervé and Jean Valcourt.
-In 1939, at age 16, she met Maurice Clavel, who directed the Resistance network in Eure-et-Loir.
+In 1939, at the age of 16, she met Maurice Clavel, who directed the Resistance network in Eure-et-Loir.
 Under the pseudonym "Sinclair" (the name of a hill that looms over Sète), she participated in the liberation of Nogent-le-Rotrou and Chartres in 1944.
-She was one of the notables who welcomed General De Gaulle on the square in front of the Cathedral of Chartres.
-Once the war ended, she married Maurice Clavel.
-She was decorated with the Croix de Guerre by General De Gaulle and the Bronze Star by General Patton.
+She was among the notables who welcomed General de Gaulle in the square in front of Chartres Cathedral.
+After the war, she married Maurice Clavel.
+She was decorated with the Croix de Guerre by General de Gaulle and awarded the Bronze Star by General Patton.

-In 1945, she acted in Federico García Lorca's play La casa de Bernarda Alba.
-Her personality drew the attention of Edwige Feuillère, who she then acted alongside in L'Aigle à deux têtes by Jean Cocteau.
+In 1945, Monfort acted in Federico García Lorca's play La casa de Bernarda Alba.
+She drew the attention of Edwige Feuillère, with whom she shared the stage in L'Aigle à deux têtes by Jean Cocteau.
 The play was first presented in 1946 at the Royal Theatre of the Galeries Royales of Saint-Hubert in Brussels.
-Her performance received high praise, and the play had considerable success.
-After performances in Lyon, the play had its Parisian premiere at the Théâtre Hébertot, followed by performances at La Fenice in Venice.

 Through Clavel, she met Jean Vilar in 1947 and participated in the Théâtre National Populaire (TNP).
-She participated in the first Festival d'Avignon with The Story of Tobias and Sarah (1947).
-Alongside Gérard Philipe, she played Chimène in Le Cid, performed at Chaillot, and subsequently went on tour across Europe (1954).
-Next, she performed with Vilar in Cinna and The Marriage of Figaro.
+She took part in the first Festival d'Avignon with The Story of Tobias and Sarah (1947).

 In 1955, Agnès Varda, then a photographer at the TNP, directed her first film, La Pointe Courte, one of the first of the New Wave.
-Varda recalls Monfort's participation in the film: "Curious and a pioneer by nature, she threw herself into the project with delight and discipline.
-I really think she was happy to fight for a cinema of the future."
+Varda recalls Monfort's participation in the film: "She joined the project with enthusiasm and professionalism," according to Varda.
+"I really think she was happy to fight for a cinema of the future."

 She wrote at least once, sometimes several times a day, to her companion Pierre Gruneberg.
-In the collection of this correspondence, Letters to Pierre, Danielle Netter, assistant director, adds: "The Tréteaux de France was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM, and one evening to hear a spectator declare at the end of Electra to Silvia 'It's as beautiful as a Western!', which filled our tragedienne with joy."
+Regarding the collection of this correspondence, Letters to Pierre, Danielle Netter, assistant director, adds: "The Tréteaux de France was an extraordinary theatrical tool that gave us the occasion to present Sophocles and other dramatic poets before the tenants of the HLM, and one evening to hear a spectator declare at the end of Electra to Silvia 'It's as beautiful as a Western!', which filled our tragedienne with joy."

 She acted in the plays and theatrical adaptations of Maurice Clavel, such as The Isle of Goats and The Noon Terrace.
 She was directed by Roger Planchon at Villeurbanne in 1959 in Love's Second Surprise and by Luchino Visconti in Paris in 1961 in 'Tis Pity She's a Whore beside Alain Delon and Romy Schneider.
 She made appearances in Summer and Smoke (1953) and Suddenly, Last Summer (1965) by Tennessee Williams.
 She incarnated the Sphinx of Cocteau's The Infernal Machine in festivals as well as on television with Claude Giraud in 1963.
 She was The Respectful Prostitute of Jean-Paul Sartre (1965) and The Duchess of Malfi beside Raf Vallone (1981).